-Explores how different religious traditions and the cultures influenced by them view nature and the place of humankind within the natural environment.
+Explores how different religious traditions and the cultures influenced by them view nature and the place of human-kind within the natural environment.
 Native, Asian, and Western traditions are examined, as are contemporary eco-spiritual thinkers and movements.
 Class discussion for the students to apply the material in current social and personal contexts will be an integral part of the course.
-Prerequisites: RD30 or RD90 or designated placement test score; WR121 (may be taken concurrently).
-Offered fall and winter terms.
+Prerequisites: RD90 or WR91 or designated placement test score; WR121 (may be taken concurrently).